CFTs on Riemann Surfaces of genus $g\geq 1$: The Virasoro -point function

 \end{enumerate} Likewise, we have

-the l.h.s.\ is $O(1)$ in $x$ wherever $x$ is a good coordinate while the r.h.s.\ is holomorphic in $y$ wherever $y$ is a good coordinate.
+the l.h.s.\ is $O(1)$ in $x$ wherever $x$ is an admissible coordinate while the r.h.s.\ is holomorphic in $y$ wherever $y$ is an admissible coordinate.
 Since $y$ is a holomorphic function in $x$ and in $y$ away from $p=0$ and away from $p'=0$, respectively, this is also true for

-Now the r.h.s.\ does no more depend on $y$ but is a function of $x$ alone, so the above argument applies to show that $pP^{(\text{G-odd})}(x)=:\hat{P}$ is an entire function and thus a polynomial in $x$.
-We have $p|\hat{P}$:
+Now the r.h.s.\ does no more depend on $y$ but is a function of $x$ alone, so the above argument applies to show that $p\Theta^{[y]}=:P$ is an entire function and thus a polynomial in $x$.
+We have $p|P$: